 Most drugstore and high-end shampoos are sulfate-based.
-Although they are quite efficient at removing all buildup, they can easily dry out your hair and scalp and lead to skin irritation. and not just sulfates, there are many other ingredients involved which can be harmful to your hair.
+Although they are quite efficient at removing all buildup, they can easily dry out your hair and scalp and lead to skin irritation.
+There are many other ingredients involved which I prefer not using now.

 So I switched to the Bon Organics Aloe Vera shampoo from the Tresemme Climate Control Shampoo.
-It is safe to say my hair can survive longer without washing now (up to 4 days instead of 2 earlier) as the sulfates are no longer stripping off natural oils from my scalp.
+It is safe to say my hair can survive longer without washing now as the sulfates are no longer stripping off natural oils from my scalp.

 My once flat limp hair look voluminous now without the silicones weighing them down.
-I am eyeing the Soultree Hibiscus Moisturiser next to go completely clean.
+I am currently using the Earth Rhythm Solid Conditioner Bar

-After the conditioner, this is a major source of silicone.
-Every hair serum on the market promising shiny, smoother hair is basically silicone in a bottle.
-Even the ones that claim to be enriched natural oils.
-So instead use non-greasy oils like argan, grapeseed, jojoba or almond oil.
+So instead use non-greasy oils like argan, grapeseed, jojoba, or almond oil.
 I use 2-3 drops of almond oil on damp hair in place of the Matrix Biolage Smoothing Serum and it helps tame frizz and flyaways.
-It doesn’t make hair limp or look greasy if used in right quantity.

-Other such examples are the Dove Elixir Range, OGX Moroccan Argan Oil and even the Parachute Ayurvedic Hot Oil.
-So instead, use cold-pressed oils from trusted brands like Blend It Raw Apothecary, Soulflower, The Balance Mantra etc.
+Examples are the Dove Elixir Range, OGX Moroccan Argan Oil and even Parachute Ayurvedic Hot Oil.
+So instead, use cold-pressed oils from trusted brands like Blend It Raw Apothecary, Soulflower, The Balance Mantra, Nature’s Tattva and Juicy Chemistry etc.

 6. Styling Products